Apr 18

 What happens?

-Kyotographie has been held in Kyoto since 2013 and is a photography festival that harmonizes with the city.
+Kyotographie has been held in Kyoto since 2013 and is a photography festival that aims to harmonize with the city.

 Kyotographie is the photography branch of Kyotophonie, a major music festival in Kyoto held in spring and fall.